- The Washington Times - Monday, February 16, 2026

 Advertisement

-Senate Majority Leader John Thune, South Dakota Republican, has warned that it could tie up the floor indefinitely.
+Senate Majority Leader John Thune, South Dakota Republican, has warned that a talking filibuster could tie up the floor indefinitely.

-Democrats fiercely oppose the SAVE America Act, saying that checking citizenship and requiring a photo ID to vote is a scheme to disenfranchise minority voters.
-Republicans argue it prevents fraud, such as double voting, voter impersonation and noncitizen voting.
+Democrats fiercely oppose the SAVE America Act.
+They say that checking citizenship and requiring a photo ID to vote is a scheme to disenfranchise minority voters.
+Republicans argue that the document requirements would prevent fraud, such as double voting, voter impersonation and noncitizen voting.

-Sen. Mike Lee, Utah Republican and lead sponsor of the bill, gave a presentation to his GOP Senate colleagues last week in hopes of convincing them to enforce the talking filibuster to get around the 60-vote requirement for ending debate.
+Sen. Mike Lee, Utah Republican and the bill’s lead sponsor, gave a presentation to his Republican colleagues last week in hopes of persuading them to enforce the talking filibuster to circumvent the 60-vote threshold to invoke cloture and end debate.

-Mr. Lee refers to the 60-vote requirement, which is triggered by a cloture motion to end debate, as the “zombie filibuster.”
-It has allowed senators to block legislation without having to ever speak in opposition on the floor.
+Mr. Lee refers to the current 60-vote requirement as the “zombie filibuster,” which has allowed senators to block legislation without ever speaking on the floor in opposition.

-President Trump has often called for Republicans to get rid of the filibuster to pass election integrity legislation and other GOP priorities blocked by the Democratic minority.
+President Trump has often called for Republicans to eliminate the filibuster to pass election integrity legislation and other Republican priorities blocked by the Democratic minority.

 Advertisement